Harkeerat-Pathak/real_fake_news_detection_datascienceproject/README.md

-# Real and Fake News detection (Data Science Project)
+# Real and Fake News Detection

 (A) What is a fake news?